sumeetkr/AwesomeFakeNews/README.md

 Fake News Copus : https://github.com/several27/FakeNewsCorpus

 # b) Publications
+2020, Vo, N., & Lee, K. (2020, November).
+[Where Are the Facts?
+Searching for Fact-checked Information to Alleviate the Spread of Fake News](https://www.aclweb.org/anthology/2020.emnlp-main.621.pdf).
+In Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP) (pp. 7717-7731).

 2020, Tan, R., Plummer, B., & Saenko, K. (2020, November).
 [Detecting Cross-Modal Inconsistency to Defend against Neural Fake News](https://www.aclweb.org/anthology/2020.emnlp-main.163.pdf).
 In Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP) (pp. 2081-2106).

 2020, Nguyen Vo, and Kyumin Lee.
 [Where Are the Facts: Search for Fact-checked Information to Alleviate the Spread of Fake News.](https://arxiv.org/abs/2010.03159).
 EMNLP 2020.